-Over the next five years, under the existing County capital financing policy, approximately 41% (on average) of the TOTAL projected annual capital funding can be met.
-The funding gap spike reflected in the 2024 planning year (illustrated in the previous table and the table below) is primarily driven by the capital placeholder request for a New Criminal Courthouse (\$180 million).
-It is important to note that these are high-level conceptual planning figures and will likely change upon refined cost estimates.
-Additionally, the funding gap seen in planning year 2025 will likely be closer to historical gaps as new projects are developed and unfunded requested projects from previous year(s) are shifted out.
+Over the next five years, under the existing County capital financing policy, approximately 26% (on average) of the TOTAL projected annual capital funding can be met.
+The funding gap spike reflected in the 2026 planning year (illustrated in the previous table and the table below) is primarily driven by the capital placeholder request for a New Criminal Courthouse (\$180 million).
+It is important to note these are high-level conceptual planning figures and will likely change upon refined cost estimates.
+Additionally, the funding gap seen in planning year 2026 will likely be closer to historical gaps as new projects are developed and unfunded requested projects from previous year(s) are shifted out.

-To illustrate the impact of increased County funding beyond the existing financing policy, the table below assumes full funding of the DEPARTMENTAL REQUESTs (from 2022 through 2026) and reflects an estimated cumulative tax levy increase when compared to the existing financing policy:
+To illustrate the impact of increased County funding beyond the existing financing policy, the table below assumes full funding of the DEPARTMENTAL REQUESTs (from 2023 through 2027) and reflects an estimated cumulative tax levy increase when compared to the existing financing policy:

-Note: Year 2026 reflects the average of years 2022 - 2025 based on the most recently adopted 5-YR CIP.
+Note: Year 2027 reflects the average of years 2023 - 2026 based on the most recently adopted 5-YR CIP.

-Increase in Annual Cash Goal Increase in Annual Debt Service Total Annual Levy Impact
+Increase in Annual Cash Goal

+Increase in Annual Debt Service

+Total Annual Levy Impact

 The previous table does NOT include pre-existing debt and only reflects a specific (estimated) five year snapshot in time to illustrate the effect of increasing County financing over the existing policy.
-In general, the County's amortization of debt related to general obligation bonds occurs over a 15-year period (however, the County may issue shorter term notes based on the useful life of assets).
+In general, the County's amortization of debt related to general obligation bonds occurs over a 15-year period (but may issue shorter term notes based on the useful life of the asset).

-Additionally, you will notice that 2022 only reflects the estimated increase in County cash (sales tax, tax levy, and potentially VRF) required to fund the anticipated non-bond eligible projects.
+Additionally, you will notice that 2023 only reflects the estimated increase in County cash (sales tax, tax levy, and potentially VRF) required to fund the anticipated non-bond eligible projects.
 This is because annualized debt service payments (related to bond financed projects) are typically realized in the subsequent year(s) as opposed to the bond adoption year.
-For instance, the amortized debt service repayment schedule for 2022 general obligation bonds will begin in 2023; the amortized debt service repayment schedule for 2023 general obligation bonds will begin in 2024; the amortized debt service repayment schedule for 2024 general obligation bonds will begin in 2025; the amortized debt service repayment schedule for 2025 general obligation bonds will begin in 2026.
+For instance, the amortized debt service repayment schedule for 2023 general obligation bonds will begin in 2024; the amortized debt service repayment schedule for 2024 general obligation bonds will begin in 2025; the amortized debt service repayment schedule for 2025 general obligation bonds will begin in 2026; the amortized debt service repayment schedule for 2025 general obligation bonds will begin in 2026; the amortized debt service repayment schedule for 2025 general obligation bonds will begin in 2026; the amortized debt service repayment schedule for 2026 general obligation bonds will begin in 2027.